 Key Components:

-- Timeline: Set realistic milestones for each phase of the implementation, from initial setup to go-live.
+- Timeline: Set realistic milestones for each phase of the implementation, from initial setup to go-live

-- Budget: Account for all costs, including software licenses, hardware, training and ongoing support.
+- Budget: Account for all costs, including software licenses, hardware, training and ongoing support

-- Resources: Identify the resources (e.g., personnel, equipment) needed for each phase of the project.
+- Resources: Identify the resources (e.g., personnel, equipment) needed for each phase of the project

-- Risk Management: Anticipate potential challenges and develop contingency plans to address them.
+- Risk Management: Anticipate potential challenges and develop contingency plans to address them

 4. Plan for Data Migration and Integration

 Data is the backbone of any supply chain planning software, so proper data migration and integration are critical.
-This phase involves transferring data from your existing systems to the new software, ensuring that it’s accurate, consistent and accessible.
+Inaccurate, duplicate or missing data can jeopardize your supply chain planning engine down the road.

 Key Actions:

-- Data Mapping: Map out how data fields in the old system correspond to those in the new software.
+- Data Mapping: Map out how data fields in the old system correspond to those in the new software

-- Data Cleansing: Clean and standardize data to ensure accuracy and consistency.
+- Data Cleansing: Clean and standardize data to ensure accuracy and consistency

-- Integration: Plan for seamless integration with other systems, such as ERP and/or CRM, to ensure data flows smoothly across platforms.
+- Integration: Plan for seamless integration with other systems, such as ERP and/or CRM, to ensure data flows smoothly across platforms

-- Testing: Conduct thorough testing to identify and resolve any data issues before going live.
+- Testing: Conduct thorough testing to identify and resolve any data issues before going live

 5. Develop a Comprehensive Training Plan